A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

-Two sophisticated approaches have been developed in Refs.~\cite{panapitiya2023outlierbased, Sutton2020} that effectively find a region in feature space where an \gls{mprop} model shows performance above some cutoff.
+We are aware of three approaches, developed in Refs.~\cite{panapitiya2023outlierbased}, \cite{Sutton2020}, and \cite{convex_hull}, that effectively find a region in feature space where an $M^{prop}$ model shows performance above some cutoff.
+Ref.~\cite{panapitiya2023outlierbased} employs threshold values for descriptors to ascertain whether a prediction is $ID/OD$ based on collected prediction errors.
+While their method for domain classification appears to be effective, several issues regarding complexity and implementation made it difficult for us to implement.
+Features are prioritized based on their error reduction capacity, and thresholds are assigned to each feature to distinguish between $ID$ and $OD$ points.
+This requires determining a threshold for each feature based on a cross validation scheme with its own threshold.
+Also, their approach does not provide a definitive maximum number of features to consider, resulting in $ID/OD$ classifications that vary depending on the number of selected features.
+In Ref.~\cite{Sutton2020}, the purpose of the developed technique is to establish a continuous feature space where models yield low errors (i.e., points that are $ID$) from model predictions via a tradeoff of feature region coverage and error.
+They are limited by a single continuous region when multiple areas in feature space could provide low error predictions from models.
+In the case of Ref.~\cite{convex_hull}, they gather prediction errors from cross validation, reduce the feature dimension to five using principal component analysis, establish an error threshold of the fifth percentile of errors to define the boundary of a convex hull, and finally measure the distance of predicted points from the convex hull.
+A convex hull defines a boundary that encompasses a set of points, creating a region that may contain areas where training data are sparse or underrepresented in a model's feature space.
 These approaches are potentially very powerful but have limitations.
-For methods that create a single connected region to denote as \gls{id}, multiple disjointed regions in space that could yield perfectly reasonable predictions from \gls{mprop} will be excluded because of the requirement of one continuous space.
-A method by which non-connected \gls{id} regions are established without a single, pre-defined shape would be advantageous (e.g., with kernel density estimation, as done in this work).
+For methods that create a single connected region to denote as $ID$, multiple disjointed regions in space that could yield perfectly reasonable predictions from $M^{prop}$ will be excluded.
+A method by which non-connected $ID$ regions are established without a single, pre-defined shape would be advantageous (e.g., with kernel density estimation as done in this work).
 In addition, the sophisticated approaches in these models introduce significant complexity, which makes them challenging to implement.
-It is therefore useful to revisit simpler approaches that build directly on the intuition that \gls{id} regions of feature space are likely to be those regions close to significant amounts of training data \cite{Caldeira2020, Janet2019, convex_hull}.
-In this work, we show that such an approach based on kernel density estimates can provide a simple and effective method for classifying data as \gls{idod} with no restrictions on the shape of the \gls{id} region.
+It is therefore useful to revisit simpler approaches that build directly on the intuition that $ID$ regions of feature space are likely to be those regions close to significant amounts of training data \supercite{Caldeira2020,Janet2019,convex_hull}.